plotly/plotly.py/doc/python/legend.md

 By default, all traces appear on one legend.
 To have multiple legends, specify an alternative legend for a trace using the `legend` property.
 For a second legend, set `legend="legend2"`.
 Specify more legends with `legend="legend3"`, `legend="legend4"` and so on.

 In this example, the last two scatter traces display on the second legend, "legend2".
-On the figure's layout, we then position and style this legend to display on the right of the graph below the first legend.
+On the figure's layout, we then position and style each legend.

 ```python